 Choosing the Right Franchise Structure

 Many international franchises fail because they dive right into a market without the proper research or local insight.
 Locals and investors express interest, they see an untapped market, or recent profits excite them to expand.
 In their rush grow, they neglect this important planning step: choosing the right franchise structure or operations plan.
-The best structure can be chosen by evaluating things like local resources, laws, and distribution network options.
+Choose the best structure by evaluating things like local resources, laws, and distribution network options.
 Since these factors vary from market to market, successful franchises will often follow different franchise structures in different areas.

 The Most Common Structures Used by International Franchises